vr355/IT202-010/public_html/Project/proposal.md

         - [ ] Do not set this value directly
     - [ ] User will see user-friendly error messages when appropriate
     - [ ] User will see user-friendly success message when account is created successfully
-      - [ ] Redirect user to their Accounts page upon success
+      - [ ] Redirect user to their Accounts page upon success -[Milestone 2](https://github.com/vr355/IT202-010/blob/Milestone2/public_html/Project/milestone2.md)
   - [ ] User will be able to list their accounts
     - [ ] Limit results to 5 for now
-    - [ ] Show account number, account type, modified, and balance
+    - [ ] Show account number, account type, modified, and balance -[Milestone 2](https://github.com/vr355/IT202-010/blob/Milestone2/public_html/Project/milestone2.md)
   - [ ] User will be able to click an account for more information (a.k.a Transaction History page)
     - [ ] Show account number, account type, balance, opened/created date of the selected account
     - [ ] Show transaction history (from Transactions table)
       - [ ] For now limit results to 10 latest
-      - [ ] Show the src/dest accounts, the transaction type, the change in balance, when it occurred, expected total, and the memo
+      - [ ] Show the src/dest accounts, the transaction type, the change in balance, when it occurred, expected total, and the memo -[Milestone 2](https://github.com/vr355/IT202-010/blob/Milestone2/public_html/Project/milestone2.md)
   - [ ] User will be able to deposit/withdraw from their account(s)
     - [ ] Form should have a dropdown of their accounts to pick from
       - [ ] World account should not be in the dropdown as it’s not owned by anyone